ArturSS7/TukTuk/README.md

 #### Getting HTTPS certificate

-You will have to get a wildcard certificate for your domain You can do this with cert-bot
+You will have to get a wildcard certificate for your domain.
+You can do this with cert-bot.
 A good article which will help you is [here](https://medium.com/@saurabh6790/generate-wildcard-ssl-certificate-using-lets-encrypt-certbot-273e432794d7).
-First start the app and then start the bot
+First start the app and then start the bot.
 During setting up certificates cert-bot will ask you to add TXT challenge to you domain.
 Add the TXT challenge in the Config.json file and continue.
 After getting certificate put its path to the config file.